firehol/website/content/installing/openwrt.md

 net.bridge.bridge-nf-call-iptables=1
 ~~~~

-and reload the configuration:
+Reload the configuration:

 ~~~~ {.programlisting}
 sysctl -p
 ~~~~

 If you choose to install `iprange` using the appropriate `iprange*.ipk` for
-your platform, you can tell FireHOL to make use of it by editing the top of
+your platform, you can tell FireHOL to make use of it by editing
 `/etc/firehol/firehol-defaults.conf`.

 ### Setup FireQOS